Minecraftian14/ErrorExplorer/README.md

 }
 ```
 Although the provision of an object will be done on the basis of the
-property name, this is not required at all.
+propertyToken name, this is not required at all.

 ### The `ValidationProcess` mechanism